 Welcome!
-I am a PhD candidate at the Department of Linguistics at the University of Chicago and I am interested in syntax and morphology and their interface.
-A major goal of my research is to understand the structure of sentences and words.
+I have recently completed my Ph.D. in Linguistics at the Department of Linguistics at the University of Chicago.
+I am interested in syntax and morphology and their interface and a major goal of my research is to understand the structure of sentences and words.
 My main empirical focus is on the syntax and morphology of Cypriot Greek and Standard Modern Greek.

 Beyond my current focus on theoretical linguistics, I have worked on experimental projects investigating adult speech and children’s speech development in diglossic contexts.
 This work investigates the patterns of exposure in both a standard language and a dialect and its consequences with respect to the development of grammar and the sociolinguistic aspects of it.